For questions regarding TAG at Hosford, please contact our TAG Coordinator, Assistant Principal Amy Slaughter at email@example.com.

 Q: What about families who choose to opt-out?

-If a family chooses to opt-out and a student does not complete an SBAC assessment, the TAG department will administer the appropriate IOWA assessment for reading and/or math just during the 2017-18 school year.
+If a family chooses to opt-out and a student does not complete an SBAC assessment, the TAG department will administer the appropriate IOWA assessment for reading and/or math just during that academic year.

 No single SBAC score is an automatic identification.
 School based teams are to use a body of evidence to make decisions.
 There should be enough quantitative and qualitative data to inform educators of a child’s potential to perform.
 Educators should be the driver of most nominations, not the parents as sole advocates.
 THis opens up equitable solutions to the issue.
 Moving forward, families can nominate the next year and use SBAC as a potential flag for TAG identification, if they so choose.